quanghoang33/Gen-7/Homework/Le_Trong/src/lesson_06/solid.md

 }
 ```

-We broke the "big" `Person` interface into 2 smallers and speciific which are `Person` and `HasJob`.
-Now client can pick what they want.
+We broke the "big" `Person` interface into 2 smallers and speciific ones which are `Person` and `HasJob`.
+By doing this, clients can choose the interfaces that they need, without being forced to implement unnecessary methods.